Vectorworks/developer-scripting/Function Reference/Functions/SetSprdSortSumColumns.md

 [SetWSColumnOperators| SetWSColumnOperators](SetWSColumnOperators|%20SetWSColumnOperators.md)

 ## Version
-SetSprdSortSumColumns is obsolete as of VectorWorks 9.0, see new [[VS:SetWSColumnOperators| SetWSColumnOperators]]
+SetSprdSortSumColumns is obsolete as of VectorWorks 9.0, see new [ SetWSColumnOperators](SetWSColumnOperators.md)

 Availability: from VectorWorks 8.5